 “I couldn’t even think it through without their support,” adds Hayley.
 “I didn’t know where to begin or even know what I needed to do to help the water issue that was occurring.
 I’m slowly chipping away at it and now hope to make the deadline for the application process to begin work on a rain garden that incorporates edibles.
 I think [it’s] pretty incredible the Green Acreages Program is available to us.”

-With funding from Alberta’s Watershed Resiliency and Restoration Program, the Green Acreages Program is accepting applications from acreage, hobby farm and recreational property owners across Alberta for cost-shared stewardship projects in 2021.
+With funding from Alberta Environment and Protected Areas' Watershed Resiliency and Restoration Program, the Green Acreages Program is accepting applications from acreage, hobby farm and recreational property owners across Alberta for cost-shared stewardship projects in 2021.
 Eligible projects must enhance natural watershed function and mitigate the effects of flooding and drought.